saucelabs/saucerest-java/README.md

 ```

 ## Download Assets
-Assets are downloaded by providing a job ID and the location to save the asset too.
+Assets are downloaded by providing a job ID and the location to save the asset to.

+Filenames are set automatically to `job_idyyyyMMdd_HHmmSS.ext`, where yyyyMMdd_HHmmSS is the retrieval timestamp and ext is determined by the asset type.

 ### Selenium log

 ```java
 sauce.downloadLog("job_id", "/var/tmp/");
 ```

+Extension: `.log`

 ### HAR File
 HAR files are only available for jobs using [Extended Debugging](https://wiki.saucelabs.com/pages/viewpage.action?pageId=70072943).